XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Use the get endpoints to get data from the database or to get specific data using an ID.
 - Use put method to update the entire resource with data that is passed in the body payload
 - Use post method to update or create a resource.
-- Use patch method to midify resources.
+- Use patch method to modify resources.
 - Use of delete method to delete resources.
+- The API is available on the internet hosted on AZURE.
+- No security is used therefore the API is open.

 # Bibliography( Research I did for me to be able to do this project)